 How do battery energy storage systems work?

 Battery Energy Storage Systems (BESS) can be charged by electricity generated from renewable energy, such as wind and solar power, which only produce energy under certain conditions.
 BESS use intelligent software to co-ordinate energy production and to decide when to store or release energy to the national grid to meet peak demand.
 This improves the stability of the grid network and allows stored renewable energy to be used even when the conditions for generation are not being met.

 Why not use nuclear power instead of battery storage?

 Whilst nuclear power stations are able to generate a large and consistent amount of electricity for baseload operation, they are very expensive to build and operate and are unable to react quickly to fast-changing grid fluctuations.
 On the other hand, BESS is able to respond to changes in the grid quickly and makes it possible for cheap renewable energy to be used during times when it wouldn’t normally be possible.
 For this reason, to improve the stability of the grid network and to facilitate the transition to net zero it makes more sense to invest in BESS rather than nuclear power.

-This site has been identified following extensive site selection across Fife which considered environmental designations, local electricity network access and capacity, the physical characteristics of the site, and the need for a supportive landowner.
+This site has been identified following an extensive site selection process which considered environmental designations, local electricity network access and capacity, the physical characteristics of the site, and the need for a supportive landowner.

 For a period of approximately six months during construction, there will be deliveries of equipment to site.
 Renewable Connections Developments will put in place measures to manage impacts of construction traffic and these measures will be included in a Construction Traffic Management Plan (CTMP) that will submitted with any future planning application.
 There will be infrequent maintenance visits to the site during operation.